 In the last 800 years, the Estaravi have grown considerably, taking over almost all of the former Fallohide lands.
 By now they have developed into two still related, but already divided people.
-The northern branch has retained the original name and accepted the Witch-king as their supreme lord and they are now firmly integrated into the realm of Angmar.
+The northern branch has retained the original name and accepted the Witch-king as their supreme lord and Angmar.
 Their outlook has become grim, though their power has increased considerably.
 Their southern cousins, now calling themselves Madugardi, remain independent, but maintain quite good relations with their northern relatives.
 The Witch-king is interested in a secure eastern flank in his war with Arnor and therefore avoids antagonizing the people in the Anduin Vales.
 Quite to the contrary, he wants these people as intermediaries for his trade and an independent/neutral buffer against potential attacks from the South.
 The Madugardi do not share the growing grimness of the Estaravi though and keep good contacts with all other people in the area, making them perfect intermediaries for the lord of Angmar.
-Their main settlement is at Mathlafect intermediaries for the lord of Angmar.
-Their main settlement is at Mathlaburg - the trading hub of the Upper Anduin Vales.
+Their main settlement is at Mathlaburg the trading hub of the Upper Anduin Vales.